 Florence Pugh has been cast

 There's no denying the increasing pedigree of the film's cast.
-It's been confirmed by Variety that Fighting With My Family star Florence Pugh will be starring alongside Johansson, although her role remains a mystery.
+It was confirmed by Variety that Fighting With My Family star Florence Pugh will be starring alongside Johansson, although her role remains a mystery.
 Having stunned in the Dwayne Johnson/Stephen Merchant comedy drama, Pugh will no doubt be a tenacious and memorable addition to the Black Widow movie.
-She'll next be seen in Hereditary director Ari Aster's new horror movie Midsommar, released this August.
+She can currently be seen in chilling Ari Aster horror movie Midsommar.